-Once their academic obligations are met, students are free to live their own lives and are encouraged to take full advantage of the cultural and recreational activities available to them.
+Once their academic obligations are met, students are free to live their own lives and are encouraged to take full advantage of the cultural and recreational activities

 By living in shared furnished apartments, students have an opportunity to be independent.
 Students will find themselves spending many an evening discussing art, business, and politics, or the hottest Italian pop singer, as they linger in central Florence over late-night meals of pizza and gelato.